Best Bathroom Flooring Options

 - Marble-Look Tile: Bring that sought-after marble aesthetic to your home without the price tag of real marble.
 Smooth tile floors can be printed with the classic marble look to transform your master bathroom into a spa-like retreat.

 - Textured WPC and SPC Vinyl Floors: This one is a no-brainer.
 Waterproof vinyl offers the best of every flooring option in one luxury package.
 Let us count the ways: WPC and SPC vinyl is 100% waterproof, super durable, low-maintenance, and stylish.
 What more could you want?

 Bathroom Flooring FAQs

 What is the Best Type of Flooring for a Bathroom?

-Waterproof flooring like vinyl, tile, or rigid core engineered wood offers the best of bathroom flooring.
+Waterproof flooring like vinyl or tile offers the best of bathroom flooring.
 In addition to being waterproof, these options are durable, low-maintenance, stylish, and cheaper than real stone or wood.

-Waterproof vinyl, tile, and engineered wood each win the title of best bathroom flooring.
+Waterproof vinyl and tile each win the title of best bathroom flooring.
 But it really depends on what you need.
 I suggest making a list of your main bathroom flooring concerns, and then working back from there.